 Running through your presentation in your head will only get you so far.
 Standing up and delivering your presentation out loud will help you get used to hearing your own voice filling a room and encourage you to think about your posture and body language in advance of your presentation.
 Once you have tried this a few times, ask another colleague, friend, or family member to watch you present.
 You might feel a little silly, but wouldn’t you rather find out you are talking too fast or making them feel seasick by swaying from side to side in advance of your big presentation, while you still have time to make adjustments?

 Don’t undermine your confidence before you begin by arriving late.
 Plan to arrive early, with plenty of time to set up and familiarise yourself with the room.
 With excitement and nerves buzzing through you, it is important to make a conscious effort not to rush your presentation.
 Remember, no one will complain if you are too loud, but your audience will quickly switch off if they cannot hear you, so speak loudly and clearly.

 Make eye contact with your audience as much as possible to engage and connect with them – looking at the floor or ceiling will look like boredom or rudeness, which is not what you want to convey.
 It is perfectly okay not to know all the answers to everything.
 If you are asked a question that you don’t know the answer to, you will gain more credibility by admitting this than by blustering a response.

-Presenting can be a fantastic opportunity to show your passion for a subject, and demonstrate your expertise, so don’t be afraid to give it a go.
+Presenting can be a fantastic opportunity to show your passion for and expertise in a subject, so don’t be afraid to give it a go.
 Finally, remember that by and large, audiences are generous, are on your side, and want you to do well too.